nickmarinho/ks-angular-test/README.md

 # ks-angular-test
 Angular 4 test to Keep It Simple

+# TO RUN:
+$ git clone in this project
+$ npm install
+$ ng server --aot

 # KsAngularTest

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.